Ava Sambora, 22, Shows Off Bare Shoulders In Vintage Bon Jovi Tee: ‘I Got It From My Mama’

 “You look as stunning as your mother did and still does,” remarked a second fan.

 “I love it!
-My favorite band since the 80s” stated a third Instagram user of their love for Bon Jovi.
+My favorite band since the 80s,” stated a third Instagram user, describing their love for Bon Jovi.

 “That’s so awesome!
-Will always be one of my favorite bands,” said a fourth fan.
+Will always be one of my favorite bands,” said a fourth admirer.